Decade 1810-1819

 A complex social system named Kapu based on taboos protected the elites against middlemen and slaves.
 When Kamehameha dies an octogenarian in 1819 his favorite wife becomes queen and regent.
 Women had in the Kapu a subsidiary role that did not please the new regent.
 She forces the young Kamehameha II to abolish Kapu and to destroy temples and idols.
 English travelers will manage in the 1820s to collect a few pieces that escaped the iconoclasts, so being the ultimate symbols of a frightening pagan mythology.

-On November 21 in Paris, Christie's sells as lot 153 a 53 cm high statuette of Ku made during the reign of Kamehameha I. It had been detached from a column on which it had served as a guardian in a temple or a necropolis.
+A 53 cm high statuette of Ku made during the reign of Kamehameha I was sold for € 6.3M by Christie's on November 21, 2017, lot 153.
+Please watch the video shared by the auction house.
+It had been detached from a column on which it had served as a guardian in a temple or a necropolis.

 The head is oversized above the muscular body whose attitude is powerful.
 The broad mouth shaped as a horizontal eight is fitted with teeth throughout its perimeter in an expression of total ferocity that suited Kamehameha I's ambitions.